joelouthan/Theologicus/src/romans/romans08-37.md

 And we would say, “I have seen them move in the power of the Spirit.
 How can they be not saved before?”
 To which I would state that the author of Hebrews already addressed this:

->Hebrews 6:4–6 (CSB) For it is impossible to renew to repentance those who were once enlightened, who tasted the heavenly gift, who shared in the Holy Spirit, who tasted God’s good word and the powers of the coming age, and who have fallen away.
+>Hebrews 6:4–6 For it is impossible to renew to repentance those who were once enlightened, who tasted the heavenly gift, who shared in the Holy Spirit, who tasted God’s good word and the powers of the coming age, and who have fallen away.
 This is because, to their own harm, they are recrucifying the Son of God and holding him up to contempt.

 to explain what Christ said:

->Matthew 7:21–23 (CSB) “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but only the one who does the will of my Father in heaven.
+>Matthew 7:21–23 “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but only the one who does the will of my Father in heaven.
 On that day many will say to me, ‘Lord, Lord, didn’t we prophesy in your name, drive out demons in your name, and do many miracles in your name?’
 Then I will announce to them, ‘I never knew you.
 Depart from me, you lawbreakers!’

 I say this never to say “once saved always saved.”
 I am not even going to try to explain it away by giving the excuse of “perhaps they were not saved, to begin with” as though I had the God-alone power that searches and knows the hearts and minds of every person in the world because I do not.